There’s No Place Like Home

 - The landlord’s attorney fees, if the lease provides for it

-If you decide to move out at the end of the rental period, you must give reasonable notice to your landlord, generally in writing.
-If your lease does not say how much notice you need to give, 30-day notice is generally considered reasonable.
+If you decide to move out at the end of the rental period, you must give reasonable notice to your landlord, generally in writing, and pursuant to your lease.
+If your lease does not say how much notice you need to give, 30-day notice in writing is generally considered reasonable.
+(Landlord and Tenant Manual).

 Rent is the monthly fee you pay to live in your house or apartment.
 Before you move into your apartment, the landlord will usually ask you to pay the first and last month’s rent as well as a security deposit.
 Do not pay rent in cash, use a check or money order, and always get a receipt.